vuejs/docs/src/api/application-api.md

 - **Usage:**

-  Apply a mixin in the whole application scope, which will affect **every** Vue instance created afterwards in the given app (for example, child components).
+  Apply a mixin in the whole application scope.
+Once registered they can be used in the template of any component within the current application.
 This can be used by plugin authors to inject custom behavior into components. **Not recommended in application code**.

 - **See also:** [Global Mixin](../guide/mixins.html#global-mixin)